 - Number of microorganisms

 - Location of microorganisms

 - Innate resistance to the disinfectant

 - Concentration and potency of the disinfectant

 - Physical and chemical factors

 - Presence of organic matter

-- Appropriate contact time between disinfectant and the contaminate.
+- Duration of exposure

 - Biofilms

 Environmental Factors

 Environmental Factors

 - Dried spills (from media, buffers) may limit contact between the disinfectant and the target organism. - Pre-cleaning usually necessary for spills - Dirt, grease and oils - all can protect the organisms. - Grease and oils will repel water based disinfectants.